What it actually costs to build a fintech solution

 Though many of these tools may be free or low-cost, you’re going to need qualified people to handle development and testing, which normally amounts to two front-end developers, two back-end developers, and at least one QA testing specialist.
 If you already have a team of developers in place, you also need to consider how many of their regular tasks they won’t be doing while you build your new solution, how much training they’ll need if they don’t have it, and what sort of hardware software they’ll require to work efficiently.
 Bear in mind, that’s the minimum, you may need more staff to get things done more quickly or to create a dedicated internal squad.

-Based on what we spend at Toqio, and considering the average starting pay for specific positions in the EU, here’s a breakdown of the minimum you can expect to spend on technology and staff for one year.
+Based on what we spend on technology at Toqio, and considering the average starting pay for specific positions in the EU, here’s a breakdown of the minimum you can expect to spend on technology and related staff for one year.

 Once you have all the preliminary tasks done, you can actually get to work on building your solution.
 To do that, you’ll need someone to lead the initiative, like a Product Manager, and someone who can provide technical guidance on development, such as a Product Owner.
 To develop the interface and make it comparable in quality to other solutions on the market, you’ll need a specialist in user experience (UX) as well as an expert in user interfaces (UI).